idnow/de.idnow.ios/idnow-sdk/README.md

 ## Changelog

+### 2.8.2

+Improvements:
+- Improved images sizes for high resolution cameras

 ### 2.8.0

 Improvements:
 - Added support for text chat between user and agent
 - Improved behaviour of the reconnect screen if connection is lost
+- Updated OpenTok from 2.8.2 to 2.9.2
+- Updated Masonry from 1.0.1 to 1.0.2

 Bugs:
 - Fixed crash during reconnect after ident has been aborted